knr1/ch.quantasy.iot.mqtt.gateway.tutorial/README.md

 <img src="https://github.com/knr1/ch.quantasy.iot.mqtt.gateway.tutorial/blob/Timed/Micro-service-TimerDice-Full.svg.png" alt="Micro-service-Diagram" />
 </a>

-###GUI
+### GUI
 This is left as an exercise for the user :-)

-A NumberGUI is needed, that allows the user to enter a number...
+* A NumberGUI is needed, that allows the user to enter a number...
-This number is brought to the Micro-Service-System as an event...
+* This number is brought to the Micro-Service-System as an event...

-A TimerDiceGUIServant will have to combine the TimerDiceServant and the NumberGUIService...
+* A TimerDiceGUIServant will have to combine the TimerDiceServant and the NumberGUIService...

-Start these two new Services...
+* Start these two new Services...

-And voilà, you can control the timing with the help of a GUI....
+And voilà, you can control the timing with the help of a GUI.
 Please notice, you did not even have to stop the system for that.